Review: Zamberlan Rolle EVO GTX Boots

 Water resistance

-In addition to the tried and tested GORE-TEX Performance Comfort lining, the Perwanger® leather is treated with Hydrobloc®, which further reduces the chance of any water being absorbed, ensuring dry feet in even the worst downpours.
-The Hydrobloc® treatment will eventually wear off but it can be reapplied.
+In addition to the tried and tested GORE-TEX Performance Comfort lining, the Perwanger® leather is treated with Hydrobloc®, which further reduces water absorption and keeps feet dry in even the wettest conditions.
+The Hydrobloc® treatment can be reapplied as needed over time.

 Traction